Handenurcoskun/SWE574-Team2/.github/CONTRIBUTING.md

 2. Create a Jira ticket for each new feature, bug fix, or task you're working on.
 Make sure to include a clear description and acceptance criteria.

-3. When starting work on a new Jira ticket, create a new feature branch in the Git repository.
-Use the following naming convention: `<ticket_id>-<short-description>`.
-For example: SWE-123-add-login-form.
+3. When starting work on a new Jira epic, create a new feature branch in the Git repository for each epic rather than individual tasks.
+Use the following naming convention: <epic_id>-<short-description>.
+For example: SWE-123-add-login-module.

 4. Commit your changes to the feature branch regularly and push the branch to the remote repository.
 Follow a commit message convention to maintain a clean and readable commit history.
 Here's a good starting point: [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).